majbthrd/DapperMime/README.md

 ## Building

-After initially downloading this project's code, issue the following command to download TinyUSB code and its submodules (including ARM's CMSIS_5):
+After initially downloading this project's code, issue the following command to download TinyUSB and CMSIS_5 code (as well as all submodules):

 ```
 git submodule update --init --recursive